Fan-github-account/AED_location_about_web_crawler/README.md

 # AED_location_about_web_crawler
-AED location for Kaohsiung
+AED location for Kaohsiung, and just recording for fun.

-This program is based on the AED data of Kaohsiung.
+This program data is based on the AED data of Kaohsiung.
+I would upload the raw data and my data for location comparing.
 [AED data web](https://data.gov.tw/dataset/128664?fbclid=IwAR3rw0tzp3Qmc3zx4DB9GLRNPRUkZBBdK3Fzm4oEgm40aUojUVPnCPLu2m0)

 I found that some place about the LNG and LAT in data was wrong.